 The target annual cash incentive ranges from 0% to 150% of base salary for the CEO, and from 0% to 100% of base salary for the other NEOs, depending on the position.
 One half of Schlumberger's potential cash incentive range is based on the achievement of personal objectives established at the beginning of the year, while the other half of the potential range is based on the achievement of one or more pre-established Company financial goals, as described in the section below entitled "-Annual Cash Incentive Decisions for 2013."
 In some years, including 2013, the financial half of the incentive cash payment for NEOs has an incremental financial element, which means that the maximum incentive opportunity can be up to 300% of target with respect to the financial part, based on achievement of superior financial results.
 This enhanced incentive applies to the CEO and our other executive officers.
-The personal half of the incentive is 100% of target.
+The personal half of the incentive cash payment has no positive incremental element, meaning the maximum payout with respect to this half of the target annual cash incentive is 100% of target.
 Under this approach, the maximum incentive opportunity based on both financial and personal objectives combined cannot exceed 200% of target.